-Design probably starts with the clutch pressure plate, heaver as you say (I recall reading the V8 used the same clutch parts as the MGC but I haven
+Design probably starts with the clutch pressure plate, heaver as you say (I recall reading the V8 used the same clutch parts as the MGC but I havent confirmed this).

 |My V8 has MGB master and V8 slave - probably like most V8s, I imagine.
 The clutch pedal is very heavy - more so than even on my Landrover.|